alxn0/zet/docs/5/README.md

 # Clustering

+#clustering #hub

 Cluster analysis includes a range of techniques to categorized objects.
 In simple terms, the goal is to split multiple objects in a set of groups, where objects in a same groups are as *similar* as possible.
 This general problem encompass many specific situation, and there a panoply of technique to realize clustering[^info1].
 Also, there is no clear definition of what a *cluster* is, meanings multiple approach looking at different *representation* of clusters.

 Considering the extensive number of algorithm, multiple taxonomy have been proposed and to my knowledge, Ezugwu and al. (2022)